CheesecakeLabs/researches/POCs/watch-flutter-app/watch_flutter/README.md

 <b>Step 3:</b>

-This project in this moment run only by Xcode, open your XCode and choose the path -> POCs/watch-flutter-app/watch-flutter/ios:
-Go to your XCode and run watch option
+This project in this moment run only by Xcode, open your Xcode and choose the path -> _POCs/watch-flutter-app/watch-flutter/ios_, and in your XCode run watch option

 Ex: